alecazam/kram/README.md

 ### Sample Scripts
 * kramTextures.py  - python3 example that recursively walks directories and calls kram, or accumulates command and runs as a script
 * formatSources.sh - zsh script to run clang_format on the kram source directory (excludes open source)
+* fixfinder.sh - after updating /Applications, this flushes any cached copy of kram.app from LaunchServices

 To demonstrate how kram works, scripts/kramtextures.py applies platform-specific presets based on source filenames endings.
 The first form executes multiple kram processes with each file using a Python ThreadPoolExecutor.
 The second generates a script file, and then runs that in a C++ task system inside kram.
 The scripting system would allow gpu compute of commands, and more balanced memory and thread usage.